 First of all, if you have never been to Shake Shack, get in the car and start driving.
 It is my FAVORITE place to eat fast food.
 Better than In N Out.
 Better than Five Guys.
 Shake Shack has the best burgers, the best shakes, the best fries (with cheese sauce!!!
 I mean come on!)

 Anyway, of course I had to try out their recipe.
 I made it and then ordered 3 large cheese fries from Shake Shack to be delivered, so that I could compare.

 No surprise, the homemade one was better.
 It was more flavorful.
 I followed the exact recipe as shared on their Instagram account, but they must have to add some preservatives or something in order to mass produce?
 I don’t know.
 What I do know is that this stuff is liquid gold and I’m now adding cheese sauce to everything.

-How to make cheese sauce for fries
+How to make Cheese Sauce

 This recipe is easy!
 Most cheese sauce recipes use dried spices to bring in some flavor.
 Not this one: we are using real onions, real jalapeños, and real peppercorns!